Ludaro1024/Ludaro-PD-NPC/README.md

 - Select NPCs for interaction
 - Toggle On/Off Duty status
 - Transport NPCs to Jail (if necessary)
+- Check if NPC has Illegal goods
+- Jail Peds with proper animation
+- Inventory and all Data from peds is in statebags so its automaticly synced between all cops

 Planned Features:

+- NPC Calls (+ Dispatch System)
 - Vehicle inspections
 - Player (real) checks
 - Dispatch calls for Officers
+- F6 menu
+- more.. :)